Safety

 - If clear, move left as required to avoid hazards

-- If clear, move left to pass another vehicle/bicycle
+- If clear, move left to pass another vehicle/bicycle.
+Always pass on the left.

 - Control the lane when it would be dangerous to be passed